-Override a Packing Solution
+Creating a Packing Solution Override

 There can be any number of reasons that you may want a different behavior than is provided by the dimension-based algorithms.
 For example you may want to ensure that a specific combination of products always is packed with each other or separately or in a specific set of containers.
 In this case you will likely want to use a Preprocess Packing Solution Script.